rough7sea/rough7sea/README.md

 - Hi, I’m Danila 👋
 - I'm software developer
-- If you have any suggestions just email me on karnacevich5323537@gmail.com 👀

 <!---
 rough7sea/rough7sea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.